stratusadv/dandy/docs/tutorials/06_llm_map.md

             'thinking': 'chess',
             'creative': 'painting'
         }),
-        'learning more': LearningMap
+        'learning more': LearningMap,
+        'no valid choice': None
     })

+activities = ActivityMap.process(
-activities = ActivityMap.process('Getting more education with something fun like numbers is what I like to do')
+    'Getting more education with something fun like numbers is what I like to do' )

-print(activities[0])
+for activity in activities:
+    print(activity)
 ```

 !!! note

-    All the examples are using strings for values in the map for simplicty,
+    All the examples are mostly using strings for values, but map values can be any type of
-    but maps can be used with any type of object so that you can get really creative when making maps.
+    object so that you can get really creative when making maps.